 I WON'T LIE TO YOU.
 IT TAKES DEDICATION AND DETERMINATION

-- Obsessive–compulsive disorder (OCD) is an anxiety disorder characterized by intrusive thoughts that produce uneasiness, apprehension, fear or worry (obsessions), repetitive behaviors aimed at reducing the associated anxiety (compulsions), or a combination of such obsessions and compulsions.
+- Obsessive Compulsive Disorder (OCD) is an anxiety disorder characterized by intrusive thoughts that produce uneasiness, apprehension, fear or worry (obsessions), repetitive behaviors aimed at reducing the associated anxiety (compulsions), or a combination of such obsessions and compulsions.
 Symptoms of the disorder include excessive washing or cleaning, repeated checking, extreme hoarding, preoccupation with sexual, violent or religious thoughts, relationship-related obsessions, aversion to particular numbers and nervous rituals such as opening and closing a door a certain number of times before entering or leaving a room.
 These symptoms are time-consuming, might result in loss of relationships with others, and often cause severe emotional and financial distress.
 The acts of those who have OCD may appear paranoid and potentially psychotic.
 However, people with OCD generally recognize their obsessions and compulsions as irrational and may become further distressed by this realization.
-Despite the irrational behaviour, OCD is associated with high verbal IQ.
+Despite the irrational behavior, OCD is associated with high verbal IQ.

-- Obsessive–compulsive disorder affects children and adolescents, as well as adults.
-Roughly one third to one half of adults with OCD report a childhood onset of the disorder, suggesting the continuum of anxiety disorders across the lifespan.
-The phrase obsessive-compulsive has become part of the English lexicon, and is often used in an informal or caricatured manner to describe someone who is excessively meticulous, perfectionistic, absorbed, or otherwise fixated.
+- Obsessive Compulsive Disorder affects children and adolescents, as well as adults.
+Roughly one-third to one-half of adults with OCD report a childhood onset of the disorder, suggesting the continuum of anxiety disorders across the lifespan.
+The phrase "obsessive-compulsive" has become part of the English lexicon and is often used in an informal or caricatured manner to describe someone who is excessively meticulous, perfectionistic, absorbed, or otherwise fixated.